-Represents assets that are not pledged but that the Group believes it is restricted from using to secure funding, for legal or other reasons.
+- Represents assets that are not pledged but that the Group believes it is restricted from using to secure funding, for legal or other reasons. - Represents assets that are not restricted for use as collateral, but that the Group would not consider readily available to secure funding in the normal course of business.